Jurchen unification: Jianzhou war

 The Jianzhou chieftain Wang Gao (王杲) had been hostile to the Ming for some time and frequently assaulted Ming cities with Mongol allies.
-After he killed the Ming commander at Fushun in 1573, the Ming counter-attacked and drove Wang north into the lands of the Hada, where he was captured by Wang Tai, leader of the Hulun alliance, who handed him over to Li Chengliang.
+After he killed the Ming commander at Fushun in 1573, the Ming counter-attacked and drove Wang north into the lands of the Hada, where he was captured by Wang Tai, leader of the Hulun alliance, who handed him over to the Ming general Li Chengliang.
 Li had him executed in 1575.

 The death of Wang Gao provoked a power struggle among the Jianzhou tribes.
 Previously subordinates of Wang Gao, Giocangga and his son Taksi secretly allied themselves with Li Chengliang to enhance their power.
 In 1582 Wang Gao's son Atai (阿台) raided Ming lands.
 Ming sent a punitive expedition with the support of Giocangga and Taksi.

 During the assault on Atai's fort, both Giocangga and Taksi were killed by another Jurchen ally of the Ming, Nikan Wailan.
 The Ming claimed it was an accident and refused to hand over Nikan Wailan over to Taksi's son, Nurhaci, although they did provide him with some gifts and investiture as reparation.

 Rise of Nurhaci

 Nurhaci grew to be a promising leader.
 He was talented in mounted archery as a youth and was proficient in the Jurchen, Mongol, and Chinese languages.
+During much of his early life he officially considered himself a guardian of the Ming border and a local representative of Ming imperial power.

-Early in 1583, Nurhaci obtained from Li Chengliang the right to succeed his father as a minor Jurchen chieftain.
+Early in 1583, Nurhaci obtained from Ming general Li Chengliang the right to succeed his father as a minor Jurchen chieftain.
 He went to war with Nikan Wailan and forced him to flee to the Ming dynasty, where he was eventually executed.
 Nurhaci continued to expand his influence by steadily wiping out smaller tribes while at the same time currying favor with the Ming.
+In 1589, he endeared himself to the Ming by rescuing several kidnapped Chinese and delivering them to Ming authorities, an act which earned him the title of assistant commissioner-in-chief.

-He personally led tributary missions to the Ming court until 1606, returned Ming captives back to the proper authorities, and even offered to fight against the Japanese invasions of Korea (1592–1598), although he was denied the opportunity due to misgivings from the Koreans.
+He consolidated his relationship with the Ming by personally leading tributary missions to the Ming court until 1611, and was seen by the Ming as a loyal subject.
+He returned Ming captives back to the proper authorities, and even offered to fight against the Japanese invasions of Korea (1592–1598).
+His offer to fight against the Japanese was denied due to misgivings from the Koreans, but the Ming awarded Nurhaci the title of dragon-tiger general (龍虎將軍) along with the Hada leader.